-This is Zenith’s fourth Modern Slavery Act Transparency Statement and shows the progress we have made in developing and maturing our strategy.
+This is Zenith’s fifth Modern Slavery Act Transparency Statement and shows the progress we have made in developing and maturing our strategy.

-In previous statements, we have highlighted hand car washes and recycling / waste disposal as two sectors of potential concern within our direct supply chain.
+In previous statements, we have highlighted hand car washes and recycling/waste disposal as two sectors of potential concern within our direct supply chain.
 These two sectors remain the highest risk of Modern Slavery offences for Zenith.
+We have also highlighted the sourcing of cobalt in the batteries used for electric vehicles of our manufacturers as a growing risk.
 Further details of how we continue to address these are provided below.

-The Zenith Group includes Zenith Vehicle Contracts Limited, Leasedrive Limited, Contract Vehicles Limited, Zenith Automotive Limited and Provecta Limited.
+The Zenith Group includes Zenith Vehicle Contracts Limited, Leasedrive Limited, Contract Vehicles Limited, ZenAuto Limited, Zenith Remarketing Limited and Provecta Limited.

 We are based across two offices.
 Over 600 employees are based at our Head Office in Leeds, with the remainder being based at an office in Solihull or home-based.